hhk998402/FaceRecogition-NodeJS/README.md

 ![Training Walkthrough](https://github.com/hhk998402/FaceRecogition-NodeJS/blob/master/routes/Training_example.gif)

 2. http://localhost:3000/predict (POST) -  It is accessed through an AJAX POST request after pressing the camera icon in the capture box.
-It is used to return the predicted face in the image that has been sent.
+It is used to return the predicted face in the image that has been sent to it.
+The image is passed to the route in base64 format.

+3. http://localhost:3000/train (POST) - It is accessed through an AJAX POST request after pressing the Train Button.
+It is used to add faces to both existing and new users.